Win The Interview Game

-How you behave during these 3 hours, what you say, and how you negotiate your offer will decide how much you will be paid and how well you're going to live in the next couple of years.
+How you behave during these 3 hours – what you say and how you negotiate your offer – will decide not only how much money companies will throw at you to snatch you up but also what your life will be like in the next couple of years.

-The funny thing is these 3 hours is a game.
+The funny thing?
+These 3 hours are really just a game.

-Yes, a software engineer interview and the whole preparation process is a game.
-And if you don't know how to play it, the chances to win from the first try are pretty low.
+Yes, a software engineer interview and the whole preparation process are a game.
+And if you don't know how to play it, your chances of winning the game are pretty low.

-Knowing the rules doesn't guarantee that you will win.
+Most books about software engineer interviews tell you that you need to know the rules and...obviously teach you these rules.
+But knowing the rule doesn't guarantee that you will win.
 Knowing the rules doesn't guarantee that you won't do something "wrong."
-It only guarantees that you will play better than someone else who doesn't know them.
-But know how to play ≠ know how to win.
+It only guarantees that you will play better than someone else who might not know them.
+But knowing how to play better is not equal to knowing how to win.

 So what guarantees a win?